Life at Grace House

 Meals

 Meal times are especially important to us at Grace House.
-Our chef prepares all our meals and snacks on the premises fresh each day and understands the nutrition needs and appetites of all our residents.
-A wide choice of breakfast starts the day and the resident’s choice of drink and snack are served in the mid-morning.
+Our chefs prepare all our meals and snacks on the premises fresh each day and understand the nutritional needs and appetites of all our residents.
+A choice of breakfast options starts the day and the resident’s choices of drink and snack are served in the mid-morning.
 We serve a three course lunch at 1pm, then afternoon tea (homemade cakes or biscuits and drink) later in the afternoon, with a two course supper at 6pm.

 Daily life

-We aim to offer an environment of everyday family life.
-We pride ourselves on keeping our house as “your home”, not “a home”.
-Newspapers are available each day and, depending on their circumstances or abilities, residents may be taken out by their family and friends.
+Daily life at Grace House is designed to provide a balance of companionship, activity and peaceful time for rest and reflection.
+We aim to offer an atmosphere of everyday family life.
+We pride ourselves on keeping Grace House as “your home”, not simply “a home”.
+Newspapers are available each day and, depending on circumstances or abilities, residents may be taken out by family and friends.
 They may also wish to visit their own church or attend groups or other social events.

 Visitors are made welcome at any time and given privacy with the person they are visiting.
-They are offered our home made refreshments and can stay for lunch if they wish.
+They are offered refreshments and are welcome to stay for lunch if they wish.

 Our sitting room is a calm room where there are several comfortable chairs, including relaxer chairs.
-There is a large television and we have an range of videos and DVDs available
+There is a large television and we have a range of videos and DVDs available.

 Exercise

 We encourage our residents to participate in activities that are arranged in the home, in line with their own needs and preferences.
-We encourage all our residents to try and do some exercises, especially a walk in the garden when the weather permits.
-We often have a weekly session of keep fit with an expert therapist who specialises in exercise for the elderly.
-This is done online when not available within the home.
-There are many activities for our residents to join in, if they wish, including craft, puzzles, colouring, quizzes, singing, music recitals and more.
+We also encourage residents to take exercise, for example a walk around the garden when the weather permits.
+We regularly have a sessions of keep-fit with an expert therapist who specialises in exercise for older people.
+There are many activities for our residents to join in if they wish, including craft, puzzles, colouring, quizzes, singing, music recitals and more.
+Often for these they are joined by some of our volunteers.

 Birthdays & Celebrations

-We enjoy celebrations at Grace House!
-We celebrate birthdays with cakes and singing, and encourage relatives to join us in person or by video link.
+We enjoy celebrations at Grace House.
+Birthdays are celebrated with cakes and singing, and we encourage relatives to join us in person or by video link.

-We also have enjoyable celebrations for events or days of national importance.
+We also mark events or days of national importance.

 Outdoor Facilities

-During the summer we use our large garden, patio areas and our pavilion building as much as we can for walking, eating outside, or just sitting in the fresh air to relax.
-Patio doors lead into the garden from the sitting room and the dining room so during the summer people can sit with the doors open and feel they are in the garden.
+During the summer we use our large garden, patio areas and pavilion as much as possible for walking, eating outside, or simply sitting in the fresh air and relaxing.
+Patio doors lead into the garden from the sitting room and the dining room so during the summer people can sit with the doors open and feel as though they are in the garden.

-Our pavilion (know as the “Paviliann”) is a beautiful outhouse that was opened and named by the Bishop of Edmonton in 2015.
-It opens up in the summer to give a view of the garden and shade from the sunshine but also has underfloor heating so it can be used for gatherings, events and activities all year round.
+Our pavilion is a beautiful outhouse that was opened and named by the Bishop of Edmonton in 2015.
+In the summer it opens up to give views of the garden and provide shade from the sun, but it also has underfloor heating so it can be used for gatherings, events and activities all year round.

 Don’t just take our word